nasa/HyperCP/README.md

 **Meteorological flags** based on **(Wernand et al. 2002, Garaba et al. 2012, Vandenberg 2017)** can be optionally applied to screen for undesirable data.
 Specifically, data are filtered for unusually low downwelling irradiance at 480 nm (default 2.0 uW cm^-2 nm^-1, for data likely to have been collected near dawn or dusk (Es(470)/Es(680) < 1.0), and for data likely to have high relative humidity or rain (Es(720)/Es(370) < 1.095).

-*{TO DO: Include a bidirectional correction to Lw based on, e.g. }*
+*{TO DO: Include a bidirectional correction to Lw based on, e.g. Lee 2011, Zibordi 2009}*

 Remote sensing reflectance is calculated as Rrs = (Lt - rho_sky* Li) / Es (e.g. **(Mobley 1999, Mueller et al. 2003, Ruddick et al. 2006)**).

 Additional sun glint can be optionally removed from the Rrs by subtracting the value in the NIR from the entire spectrum **(Mueller et al. 2003)**.
 This approach, however, assumes neglible water-leaving radiance in the 750-800 nm range (not true of turbid waters), and ignores the spectral dependence in sky glint, and should therefore only be used in the clearest waters with caution.
 Here, a minimum in Rrs(750-800) is found and subtracted from the entire spectrum.

 *{TO Do: The NIR dark-pixel subtraction is bogus, and should be eliminated in favor of a more robust glint correction above (e.g. Zhang et al 2017)}*

+To output SeaBASS formatted text files, check the box.
+A subfolder within the L4 directory will be created, and seperated files made for Li, Lt, Es, and Rrs hyperspectral data.

+Optional

 ## References